bbauska/CSS-Notes4Pros/README.md

 > By setting some borders to transparent, and others to a color we can
 > create various triangles.
 For example, in the Up triangle, we set the
 > bottom border to the desired color, then set the left and right
 > borders to transparent.
-Here\'s an image with the left and right
+Here&apos;s an image with the left and right
 > borders shaded slightly to show how the triangle is being formed.

 ![](./images/media/image230.jpg){width="1.1458333333333333in"